josurene/AndroidForm/README.md

 RadioGroupAutoSave has a new listener OnExtraCheckedChangeListener it returns the value of the selection, usable in cases when you have to disable another field based on that value

+Version 1.3
+Added a new type of field that validates if the view is visible RequiredIfVisibleTextField